asehmi/auth-simple-for-streamlit/README.md

 - Built-in authentication/login status header widget that will sit nicely in most Streamlit apps.

 - Refactored the SQLite local DB dependency in the main auth module so it uses a DB provider design pattern implementation.

+- Passwords are stored hashed (MD5) & encrypted (AES256 CBC Extended) in the database, not as plain text.
+Note, the password is never sent to the browser - it's retrieved, decrypted and matched on the Streamlit server - so is quite secure.
+I'm definitely following OWASP best practice.

 - Given the refactoring, I added a simple factory for multiple provider implementations, so different persistence technologies could be used, for example a cloud DB.
   - In fact, I built an Airtable cloud database provider which can replace SQLite as an alternative.